wallenweel/GiBlog/README.md

 Ⅱ:

-create a file `custom/gist.ini` then copy example content of config and settings to Gist. see [In Gist](#in-gist-recommend)
+Create a file `custom/gist.ini` then copy example content of config and settings to Gist. see [In Gist](#in-gist-recommend)

 ## Configuration